Jacoba van den Brande

-Jacoba van den Brande (/nl/; 4 July 1735 – 14 August 1794) was a Dutch culture personality.
+Jacoba van den Brande (/nl/; 4 July 1735 – 14 August 1794) was a Dutch philanthropist.
 She was the founding chairman of the Physics Society of Women in Middelburg.

 Life and career

 Jacoba van den Brande was born on 4 July 1735 in Middelburg in the Netherlands.
 She was the daughter of Johan Pieter van den Brande (1707-1758) and Mary Heron Berg (1707-1775), both of whom came from prominent Zeeland families.

-Van den Brande married Johan Adriaen van de Perre (1738-1790), member of the States-General between 1768 and 1779, in 1760.
+In 1760, Van den Brande married Johan Adriaen van de Perre (1738-1790), member of the States-General between 1768 and 1779.
 Her spouse was a benefactor of numerous academies and societies, and Jacoba herself also became known as such.
-She was the founder and first chairperson of the Physics/Natural History Society of Women in Middelburg (Dutch: Natuurkundig Genootschap der Dames te Middelburg) (1785), the first all-female science academy in the world.
+She was the founder and first chairperson of the Physics/Natural History Society of Women in Middelburg (Dutch: Natuurkundig Genootschap der Dames te Middelburg) (1785); the society was founded in 1785 and was the first all-female science academy in the world.

 Van den Brande died on 14 August 1794, at the age of 59, in Middelburg.
+After her death, her private collection of books, drawings and scientific instruments was auctioned off; the auction took seven days to complete.